Ole Andreas Halvorsen

-Ole Andreas Halvorsen (born 1961) is a Norwegian-American billionaire hedge fund manager.
+Ole Andreas Halvorsen (born 1961) is a Norwegian billionaire hedge fund manager.
 He is the CEO and a co-founder of the Connecticut-based hedge fund Viking Global Investors.
 Viking had $24 billion under management as of October, 2017.
 Halvorsen has consistently ranked among the top earning hedge fund managers, placing 11th in Forbes' 2012 rankings and 9th in 2015, according to Institutional Investor's Alpha.

 Halvorsen is a protégé of hedge fund manager Julian Robertson.
 As of August 2022, his net worth was estimated at US$6.6 billion.

 Early life

 Halvorsen was born in Borge, Norway in 1961.
 He graduated from the Norwegian Naval Academy and then served as a leader of a Norwegian SEAL team.

 Halvorsen attended Williams College, where he was a member of the ski team, and graduated in 1986 with a degree in economics.
 He went on to receive his MBA from the Stanford University Graduate School of Business in 1990.
 At Stanford, he received the Alexander A. Robichek Student Achievement Award in Finance and was an Arjay Miller Scholar.
 Halvorsen is now on Williams' Board of Trustees.